zorem/customizer-framework/README.md

 ## Panels and Controls
 Panels serve as containers for grouping multiple sections together in the Customizer framework.
 Let's explore how to create panels in the Customizer and the arguments required when registering them.

+> [!NOTE]
+> When you registering them you need to pass all controls code inside setting variable in filter hook and return it.

 ### Creating Panels:
 To create panels, you need to provide arguments such as the panel ID, title, and type when registering them.
 Here's how you can do it: